HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 4. Switch on "Use for interactive preannotations"<br>
 5. Click "Validate and Save"<br>

-6. Next -> go to "Labelling Interface".
+6. Next -> go to "labeling Interface".
 This is on the same side where you chose the "Machine Learning" tab.<br>
 7. Choose the code option and choose [your template](#labeling-config)

 # Creating the Annotation